Poplar railway station: History

 The station was opened on 6 July 1840 on the west side of Brunswick Street, to the north of the Blackwall Yard shipyard, but was re-sited five years later across the road to the east side.
-It remained open until 4 May 1926, when all passenger services on the line east of Stepney ceased.
+It was closed in 1926, at which time it was owned by the London and North Eastern Railway.

+Design

+No trace of the LBR's Poplar station remains today.
 The station buildings were demolished in the 1930s but the platforms remained as the railway fell into disuse in the 1960s before finally being demolished in the early 1980s to make way for the Docklands Light Railway.